1.Amazon Barclaycard Credit Card

 Cons:

-Earn double points (10 points for every £4 spent) at John Lewis and Waitrose for the first 60 days.
+New customers receive double points on eligible spending at John Lewis and Waitrose for the first 60 days.

-Earn 5 points per £4 at John Lewis and Waitrose, and 1 point per £10 elsewhere.
+Earn 5 points per £4 spent at John Lewis and Waitrose, and 1 point for every £10 spent elsewhere.

-The John Lewis Partnership Credit Card shines for its ability to earn double points on eligible purchases at John Lewis and Waitrose, making it a great choice for loyal customers of these retailers.
+A key differentiator is the ability to earn points quickly at John Lewis and Waitrose, making it an excellent choice for loyal customers of these retailers.

 Pros: